Cruise lead image

 8. Best budget: Carnival’s Baja Mexico

-Carnival’s motto is “Choose Fun,” and that’s precisely what you’ll find on any of its 26 ships cruising the world.
+Carnival’s motto is “Choose Fun,” and that’s precisely what you’ll find on any of its TK ships cruising the world.
 The wallet-friendly cruise line is a favorite among budget-conscious travelers craving a fun vacation that won’t necessarily break the bank.
-The line’s four-day Mexico itinerary aboard Radiance of the Seas, which cruises roundtrip from Los Angeles and stops in Catalina Island and Ensenada, packs plenty of added value.
-The standard cruise fare (from $234 per person) includes access to over ten restaurants—plus ample bars and lounges—and dozens of entertainment offerings (think: deck parties, game shows, trivia contests, outdoor sports activities, pools and hot tubs, karaoke, musical performances, stand-up comedy and more).
+The line’s 5-day Baja Mexico sailing from San Francisco stops in Catalina Island and Ensenada, and packs plenty of added value.
+The standard cruise fare (from $659 per person, averaging around $164 per night for four nights) includes access to over ten restaurants—plus ample bars and lounges—and dozens of entertainment offerings (think: deck parties, game shows, trivia contests, outdoor sports activities, pools and hot tubs, karaoke, musical performances, stand-up comedy and more).
 So, what’re you waiting for?

 Advertising